gryphbecrazeh/pios/README.md

 TO DO

+OVERHAUL GET ITEMS
+RECEIVE REQUIREMENTS FROM PAGES
+MASTER HAS NONE
+SHIPPING NEEDS TO BE READY AND UP (SENT TO, SHIPPING, SHIPPED, DELIVERED, ETC...)
+RECEIVE FILTERS FROM FILTERS
+START DATE
+END DATE
+SEARCH QUERY
+NEED TO STORE ALL OF THESE IN JSON
+CACHE THE RESULT IN THE CACHE OF THE SERVER AS A STRINGIFIED JSON OBJECT PULL FROM CACHE IF AVAILABLE, ELSE PULL FROM SERVER AND THEN CACHE

+change order status render on front end to better display statuses, need to overhaul the table generator

 troubleshoot new claims issue

 change page layout so that table can change size based on screen realestate available